DaveAurionix/SimpleEventBus/Readme.md

   * Handler can capture headers such as correlationid and domainundertest for saving to the event stream
   * Use new https://devblogs.microsoft.com/aspnet/dotnet-core-workers-in-azure-container-instances/?utm_source=vs_developer_news&utm_medium=referral BackgroundService pattern?
   * Publisher can re-append headers such as correlationid and domainundertest when publishing from the dispatcher

-* Finish WIP - multiple handlers for the same event with a message header (subscriber re-publishes with attached SpecificEndpoint so only self picks up the new message, but also SpecificHandler - once for each handler class)
-  * If multiple handlers exist then subscriber republishes the messages with a new header
-  * If receiving a message with that header, dispatch to that exact handler.
-  * Check headers still flow

 ### Cautious go-live (v0.5)